arismag/rtl-toggle/README.md

 ## HOW TO INSTALL EXTENSION

 1. Download the extension and store it locally.
 2. Open chrome://extensions/ in your Chrome browser.
 3. Check developer mode.
 4. Click load unpacked extension.
 5. Select the directory of the extension.
+6. Enable and pin **rtl-toggle** as you would do with any other extension.

+## HOW TO USE

+1. Make sure the extension is enabled and pinned.
+2. Just click on the extension's icon ;).

 ## SCREENSHOTS